 For those who missed my last Sips by™ review, I was supposed to receive this last month, but didn’t.
 They were kind enough to throw it into this months’ box as recompense.

-Such a mellow tea blended with lemon balm, lemongrass and lemon peel (that’s a LOT of lemon!) seems like it would be overpowering, but I found it to be beautifully blended.
+Such a subtle tea blended with lemon balm, lemongrass and lemon peel (that’s a LOT of lemon flavors!) seems like it would be overpowering, but I found it to be beautifully blended.
 I’m on the fence when it comes to lemon… anything.
-A great many lemon flavored foods and drinks come across as overly tart in my opinion.
+A great many lemon-flavored foods and drinks come across as overly tart in my opinion.
 Somehow, however, this tea pulls if off expertly; particularly impressive given the company that produces is, Asheville Tea Company, has only been around for two years and change.